preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 To edit a template, click the name - to delete, click the dust bin.
 When you edit a template, all options described below are available.

-Create a new Teamwork template
+Create a new teamwork template
 *********************************
 To create a new template, do the following: